Myscelium/myscelium/Doc/DeveloperBook/syncronization.md

 ###### get_last_sync:

 - This allows to get the last sync of some client directly in the client syncronization controller, without ahve to lock n a client, then read the status and then deref the client, this is more simpler to do and allows do the job very fast!

-TODO >>> Add the code of the sync controller mechanismt hat drops clients that refuses to sync.